 • Photo

-Taipei city centre is home to numerous monuments and historic buildings that not only record the history of the city but also carry the memories of its people generation after generation.
+Taipei city center is home to numerous monuments and historic buildings that not only record the history of the city but also carry the memories of its people generation after generation.
 A tour of the historic sites in Taipei won't cost you a thing as many of them are free to visit and provide guided tours for you to learn more about the local history and culture.

 The most symbolic national monument is the Presidential Office Building, formerly known as the Office of the Governor-General.
 Designed by Tatsuno Kingo and built in 1919, this building is widely acclaimed for its domes, towers and red and white façade.
-The building is regularly open for free public visits and provides guided tours to give visitors a glimpse into the centre of Taiwan's politics.
+The building is regularly open for free public visits and provides guided tours to give visitors a glimpse into the center of Taiwan's politics.
 Apart from the Presidential Office Building, there are also old houses and other historic buildings worth visiting, such as Qingtian 76 – an old house located in the Qingtian Street – and the Taipei Futai Street Mansion in Zhongzheng District.

 photo by LH Wong (CC BY-SA 2.0) modified